top of page

 Figure 3: Mauritius Oil Spill as on 11th August 2020 as extracted by URSA - ICEYE.
 Source: Forbes.com

-Compared to the Gulf Oil spill (Deepwater Horizon) where 3.19 million oil barrels were leaked, this incident was much smaller in magnitude.
-However, there has been an increase in oil pollution related incidents in ecologically sensitive regions recently - in Mauritius as well as at other locations (notably in the Arctic Ocean) and this calls for much contemplation about the shipping routes used to transport fuel, the need to use alternate fuels, early warning and mitigation systems, and other such measures to deal with such an eventuality.
-Can't help but feel that the year 2020 is Nature's way to send us a strong reminder to mend our relationship with the environment before it is too late.
+Compared to the Gulf Oil spill (Deepwater Horizon), where 3.19 million oil barrels were leaked, this incident was much smaller in magnitude.
+However, there has been an increase in Oil leakages-related incidents in ecologically sensitive regions recently - in Mauritius as well as at other locations (notably in the Arctic Ocean) and this calls for serious contemplation about the Shipping Routes used to transport Fuel, the urgent need to switch to Renewables, the need to install Early Warning Systems, and measures to combat and contain such ecological disasters in quick time.

 Map Infographic - Major Oil Spills around the World.
 Source: ITOPF, Al Jazeera, 13th August 2020